themesberg/flowbite/content/components/forms.md

 ---
 layout: home
 title: Forms
-description: Form elements and usage examples built with Tailwind CSS and custom design with FlowBite
+description: Use the Tailwind CSS form and input elements such as checkboxes, radios, textarea, text inputs to collect information from users with FlowBite
 group: components
 toc: true
 ---